 - 34% withhold ideas and solutions.

-- 80% would not refer people to their employer.
+- Lastly, 80% would not refer people to their employer.

-Over time, feelings of isolation, alienation, and withholding take a toll on the person.
-Stress hormones in our systems results in:
+Feelings of isolation, alienation and withholding take a toll on the person.
+Therefore, stress hormones build in our systems resulting in:

 - Low or no emotional engagement.